SWARM – Small robots With collective behaviour as AI-driven cancer therapies; building Regulations for future nanoMedicines

 SWARM study – aim & research question

 This project is investigating the ethics and regulations of the first in-human clinical trial of nanoswarms.
 We will be using interviews initially and focus groups in the next phase to explore the attitudes of stakeholders towards this swarm technology in healthcare, combined with ethical/legal analysis to consider how swarm medicine should be regulated in clinical trials.
+The aim is to explore how nanoswarm medicine should be regulated once this technology is available for first-in human clinical trials.

 Researchers